 An increase of \$6,000,000 is requested in recurring General Revenue funds as additional funding for performance incentives of \$1,000 per student to colleges for eligible industry certifications.
 These funds reward colleges for program outputs and outcomes in programs that embed industry certifications within them.
-As we continue to implement HB 1507 (2021), and with the governor's continued emphases on the Get There Workforce Education Initiative and the Future of Work Florida partnership with the Florida Chamber, we expect an increase in the number of eligible industry certifications.
-An emphasis will be on increasing certifications that focus on technology and computer-focused certifications to prepare students for tomorrow's workforce needs.
+As we continue to implement HB 1507 (2021), and with the governor's continued emphases on the Get There Workforce Education Initiative and the Future of Work Florida partnership with the Florida Chamber, we expect an increase in the number of eligible industry certifications that focus on technology and computer-focused certifications to prepare students for tomorrow's workforce needs.